 Assam: Around 500 people detained during bandh against proposed delimitation

-Barak Democratic Front called for the bandh and other parties such as Congress, Trinamool Congress (TMC), and All India United Democratic Front (AIUDF) backed it
+Barak Democratic Front called for the bandh and other parties such as Congress and Trinamool Congress (TMC) backed it

 Around 553 people have been detained in Assam’s Barak Valley during a 12-hour-bandh against the draft proposal the Election Commission of India (EC) released this month for the fresh delimitation of assembly and parliamentary constituencies.